 Bulk scheduling your drafts

 Most writers recommend writing and editing on different days.
-This is because to layout the basic idea first when writing and then making it beautiful later when you’re editing.
+This is because to lay out the basic idea first when writing and then make it beautiful later when you’re editing.

-This saves you time and ensure that you have a consistent posting schedule.
+This saves you time and ensures that you have a consistent posting schedule.

-You can also move your tweets in the queue to choose which one to be posted at what time.
+You can also move your tweets in the queue to choose which one to post at what time.

 Adding notes or ideas to your drafts to help you remember your thought process